Saty20402/Saty20402/README.md

 - 👋 Hi, I’m @Saty20402
 - 👀 I’m interested in Web Application Development
 - 🌱 I’m currently learning NodeJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing new technologies that streamline the construction industry
 - 📫 How to reach me ssce20402@student.nitw.ac.in

 <!---